Telephone Triage

 - Follow-up instructions: In addition to the disposition and treatment plan, it is important to always include standard follow-up instructions and a disclaimer in the instructions to the caller.

-- Patient call-back: Telenurses always advise callers to call back if the symptoms worsen, new symptoms arise, or there are marked changed in activities of daily living because, “If your symptoms change, my advice will change.”
+- Patient call-back: Telenurses always advise callers to call back if the symptoms worsen, new symptoms arise, or there are marked changes in activities of daily living because, “If your symptoms change, my advice will change.”

 - Nurse follow-up calls: Policies should address the use of routine proactive follow-up calls, especially for high-risk callers.